makyo/writing/content/work/post-self/book/src/ps-exo.md

     * [X] RJ 006 --- Finding microphone, making notes
     * [X] Qoheleth 001-a --- Spying on Dear and Ioan
     * [X] Carter 004 --- Planning to visit Johansson
-    * [ ] RJ 007 --- Sleeping in the auditorium
+    * [X] RJ 007 --- Sleeping in the auditorium
     * [X] Qoheleth 001-b --- archive
     * [ ] Carter 005 --- Pub with Johansson
     * [ ] RJ 008 --- clothing from school
-    * [ ] *TODO Ioan - Frustration at another encryption method, discussing diff between exocortex and archive.
-Moves in with Dear, who is upset that no one else seems to be taking this quite so seriously*
+    * [ ] *TODO Ioan - trying to figure out archive with Dear, gets in, finds pgpkey.
+Frustration at another encryption method, discussing diff between exocortex and archive.*
     * [ ] RJ 009 --- Home is unlocked
     * [ ] Carter 006 --- Carter dreams of shadows, splits the team
     * [ ] Ioan 004 --- Ioan working, Dear's in a good mood
     * [ ] RJ 010 --- No water, no coffee, dreamlike books
-    * [ ] *TODO Ioan - trying to figure out archive with Dear, gets in, finds pgpkey*
+    * [ ] *TODO Ioan - Moves in with Dear, who is upset that no one else seems to be taking this quite so seriously*
     * [ ] Sasha 001 --- Sasha meets with Caitlin
     * [ ] Ioan 005 --- Talking with Dear, learning of Qoheleth being an Odist
     * [ ] RJ 011 --- RJ visits implant clinic, travel skips